 Once again, in honor of National Reading Month this March, I have a review about a dynamic new app from Smarty Ears: Reading Comprehension Camp!
 This highly anticipated app includes 50 short stories that are divided into 5 levels of difficulty.
 The higher the level, the longer and more challenging the story.
-Each story is represented with a picture image to help students visualize a portion of the story.
+Each story is represented by a picture image to help students visualize a portion of the story.
 Following story readings, you can take a quiz answering questions that range from simple to complex.
 With multiple ways to customize this app, it can be used with children in first through fifth grade.

 There are so many redeeming qualities about Reading Comprehension Camp that my head is spinning just thinking about where to begin!
-For one thing, you can chose up to four players to participate in the quiz portion that follows each story.
+For one thing, you can choose up to four players to participate in the quiz portion that follows each story.
 There’s even a link for you to create your own story using a personal picture image!
 Another fine feature is the “Hint” button.
 When tapped, the button shows you a highlighted area in the text that helps you answer the question at hand.
 This is especially useful in longer stories when you need to define a new vocabulary term using contextual clues.
 Rather than playing the story again, you can go directly to the sentence that you need to answer the question.
 Finally, like most of the apps by Smarty Ears, you can email a detailed data collection summary for each client.
 The only downfall is that there isn’t a way to customize certain questions for individual students, but you can select which student you would like to answer the current question by tapping profile pictures.

 Take a look at what the developers have to say about Reading Comprehension Camp: